I’ll use an example to explain French possessive adjectives. Her dog.

 When the possessive adjective refers to 3rd person plural – they,

 your choice is among leur and leurs + chien(s)

 5 – Watch out for the “Mutant” French Possessive Adjective

 When a feminine word starts with a VOWEL or a mute H, you won’t use “ma, ta, sa” BUT “mon, ton, son” (the masculine form) for a reason of pronunciation – to avoid a clash of vowels

-In other words, dont’ say “ma amie” but say “mon amie” with a strong liaison in N [mon Namie].
+In other words, dont’ say “ma amie” but say “mon amie” – even though the word amie is feminine – with a strong liaison in N [mon Namie].